SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 ![block editor](images/block-editor.png "block editor")

+The block editor is an alternative method of creating exposition pages.
-The _block editor_ is a recently added feature to the graphical editor of the RC.
-It allows the author to use the same tools as the graphical editor, but instead of positioning content with static pixel positions and dimensions, you build your page from a simple list of blocks.
+It allows the author to use the same media tools as the graphical editor, but instead of exact positions, the page is built up using blocks.

-The blocks themselves can be split into 1 or more columns.
-The width of the columns is defined as percentages of the readers' screen size.
+Block-page content is organized using rows and columns.
+The main structure is a single stack of rows.
+Each row can either be a single block, or a custom division in columns.

-An important aspect (and advantage) is that vertical position of blocks is relative: the bottom of the previous tool determines where the next one starts, so the blocks are stitched together end to end, never overlapping.
+An important aspect (and advantage) is that the height and vertical position will automatically fit the content: the bottom of the previous tool determines where the next one starts.
+The blocks are thus stitched together end to end, never overlapping.
+This means it easier to work with text content.

-Using relative sizes like this is often called [responsive web design](https://en.wikipedia.org/wiki/Responsive_web_design).
+Using relative sizes like this is often associated with the concept of [responsive web design](https://en.wikipedia.org/wiki/Responsive_web_design).

 ### When to use